Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Introduction

 Schwarz-based methods have also been explored as a means to couple subdomain-local ROMs obtained non-intrusively via the proper generalized decomposition (PGD).
 In the recent pre-print~\cite{discacciati2025pgdbasedlocalsurrogatemodels}, Discacciati \textit{et al.} develop an algebraic SAM for coupling together subdomain-local non-intrusive PGD ROMs following a domain decomposition of the underlying spatial domain into overlapping subdomains.
 The proposed method is an improvement of the method originally presented in reference~\cite{Discacciati:2024}.
 The coupling strategies proposed in~\cite{Discacciati:2024, discacciati2025pgdbasedlocalsurrogatemodels} are currently limited to linear elliptic PDEs and ROM-ROM (vs. ROM-FOM) couplings.

 Recent years have seen the development of coupling methods for various types of NN-based ROMs.
 In~\cite{Wang:2022}, Wang \textit{et al.} introduce a genomic flow network (GFNet), in which pre-trained PINNs or NNs are trained locally on small ``genomes” (subdomains) and stitched together via a Schwarz-like iteration to represent the solution on an arbitrary domain comprised of the subdomain-local genomes.
 While the approach is presented as a non-overlapping method, convergence requires the introduction of ``auxiliary” genomes, which effectively introduce overlap into the domain decomposition.
-There are several other methods that utilize Schwarz for PINN coupling, namely~\cite{LiD3M, LiDeepDDM, Snyder:2023}; however, the primary purpose of these approaches is to accelerate the training stage of the PINN construction process, rather than to glue together pre-trained subdomain-local models, as we attempt to do herein.
-The work by Discaciatti and Hesthaven~\cite{Discacciati:2024p2} similarly proposes a Schwarz-like method leveraging NNs.
-In this paper, the authors assume that local models assigned to non-overlapping subdomains are glued together using the relaxed Dirichlet-Neumann SAM, and construct a surrogate for the Dirichlet and Neumann maps defining the coupling conditions using ROMs based on kernel interpolation methods and NNs.
-One disadvantage of the method, as presented in~\cite{Discacciati:2024p2}, is that it does not automatically provide the local solution in specific subdomains, as its main purpose is boundary map representation for Schwarz transmission conditions.
+There are several other methods that utilize Schwarz for PINN coupling~\cite{LiD3M, LiDeepDDM, Snyder:2023}; however, the primary purpose of these approaches is to accelerate the training stage of the PINN construction process, rather than to glue together pre-trained subdomain-local models, as we attempt to do herein.
+The work by Discaciatti and Hesthaven~\cite{Discacciati:2024p2} similarly proposes a Schwarz-like method leveraging NNs, where the authors assume that local models assigned to non-overlapping subdomains are glued together using the relaxed Dirichlet-Neumann SAM, and construct a surrogate for the Dirichlet and Neumann maps defining the coupling conditions using ROMs based on kernel interpolation methods and NNs.
+One disadvantage of this method, as presented in~\cite{Discacciati:2024p2}, is that it does not automatically provide the local solution in specific subdomains, as its main purpose is boundary map representation for Schwarz transmission conditions.
 In~\cite{Goswami:2025}, Wang \textit{et al.} develop a hybrid framework that integrates PI-DeepONets~\cite{Mandl:2025} with finite element method (FEM) models via domain decomposition and O-SAM, focusing on a two-dimensional (2D) solid dynamics exemplar.
 The basic domain decomposition strategy is to assign PI-DeepONets to computationally demanding regions, while resolving the remainder of the computational domain via the classical FEM.
 Extensive numerical results are presented demonstrating that error margins below 1\% are achievable; however, the subdomain-local PI-DeepONets are extremely challenging to train, requiring up to $O(10^{6})$ epochs to converge.
+The approach in \cite{Goswami:2025} was recently extended to non-overlapping domain decompositions, which employs displacement–traction information exchange across the subdomain interface \cite{wang2026nonoverlapping}.
+For time-dependent problems, the approach employs a time-marching neural operator that incorporates Newmark time integration and uses the solution state from the previous time step together with interface data to predict the subdomain response.